 Inlays and onlays are similar to tooth colored fillings, but provide slightly more support.
 While inlays lie completely within the cusps of the tooth’s chewing surface, onlays (also called partial crowns) are more extensive and cover one or more cusps.
 With proper dental hygiene, inlays and onlays can last much longer than traditional fillings.

 Damage to the nerve tissue inside of a tooth sometimes requires a root canal procedure.
 Despite the tales you may have heard regarding the procedure, most root canals are minimally uncomfortable, especially compared to the pain and discomfort you may be feeling before the procedure.
-Dr. Rude takes advantage of advances in technology and dental techniques that make root canal procedures more effective while taking less time.
+Dr. Whitfield takes advantage of advances in technology and dental techniques that make root canal procedures more effective while taking less time.

 A root canal involves removing the soft tissue within the tooth – the pulp – when it has become infected and inflamed.
 Dr. Rude gently removes the infected tissue out of the root canals of the tooth (this is where the procedure gets its name) and fills the void with an inert material.
 The procedure is completed with the placement of a filling or in some cases, a crown.